Japan lifts travel ban for 106 countries

 The Japanese government raises false hopes

-A government statement issued by the Japanese government on Wednesday evening has caused confusion among tourists and false hopes that they may be able to enter again soon, because it is very difficult to properly understand Japanese bureaucratic language on entry restrictions.
-It was announced that travel bans had been lifted from 106 countries, including the United States, the United Kingdom and France.
+A government statement issued by the Japanese government on Wednesday evening has caused confusion among tourists and false hopes that they may be able to enter again soon, because it is very difficult to properly understand Japan’s bureaucratic formulas on entry restrictions.
+It was announced that travel bans had been lifted for 106 countries, including the US, UK and France.
 However, this new regulation appears to only apply to foreign students, scholars and business travelers, who have been allowed to re-enter Japan since March 1 anyway.

 “There will be no new people allowed to enter Japan as a result of this change.”